 Sam has worked in environmental roles across the public sector.
 He has been the Energy and Sustainability Manager at University Hospitals Bristol since 2010, where he tackles carbon emissions through the twin approaches of engineering and behaviour change.
 His efforts are focussed on embedding sustainability in activities across the Trust.
 Key successes in greening the Trust have been achieved through developing partnerships with organisations across Bristol and beyond.
 He is particularly interested in community led solutions to sustainability problems.
 He is a Director of Keynsham Community Energy and Bristol Energy Network.
 Sam has a One Planet MBA from Exeter University and an MSC in Environmental Science from the University of London.

-He later spent ten years at a national housing association in project management for new housing schemes, before moving to the IT department, managing projects and carrying out business case assessments.
-Outside work, he spent seven years as Chair of Avon Wildlife Trust and some years as a board member of Bath Self Help Housing Association before taking on various charity roles in Keynsham.
+A civil engineering graduate, Richard has worked on water and wastewater plants and the Jubilee underground line.
+He spent 28 years at Wessex Water in design, project management, planning, and regulation before becoming business auditor, reviewing projects and performance across the business.
+Later, he worked at a national housing association for new housing schemes and then IT, managing projects and carrying out business case assessments.
+Outside work, he was as Chair of Avon Wildlife Trust and a board member of Bath Self Help Housing Association.
+He currently juggles various charity roles in Keynsham.

 Nick is a chartered accountant who has worked across private, not-for-profit and public sectors at Finance Director level.
 His expertise covers strategy, change, problem solving and growth.
 For the last ten years he has worked as a business consultant advising small and medium sized businesses in food and professional services.

-Liz has over twenty years’ experience in public and third sector communications.
-She started her career as a deputy news editor for BBC News before going on to work as a government press officer.
-She then spent some years working for food and farming and international development charities.
-She currently freelances as a writer and editor and volunteers as operations lead for Keynsham Community Energy.
+Liz has over twenty years’ experience in public and third sector communications and currently freelances as a writer and editor.
 Liz is active in the local community as a member of Transition Keynsham.
-She runs an annual apple harvest project and is on the steering committee of a new initiative to help Keynsham reduce its plastic use.
 She recently completed an MA at Bath Spa University.